SonicStark/SanitizerReports/README.md

 `llvm-project-16.0.0.src/mybuild/bin/llvm-lit` is actually a python script, just like our pythonic `FileCheck`.

-You can open it and view it as plain text:
+You can open and view it as plain text:
 ```shell
 cat llvm-lit
 ```